Teen Driver Challenge

 Teen Driver Challenge is not intended to replace driver education in the public schools.
 The course is challenging and is intended for drivers with some experience.
 The goal of the Teen Driver Challenge is to provide the students with the knowledge and skills needed to avoid a crash.
 This is provided by both classroom instruction and hands on, practical instruction in the driving range.

-- August 5, 2017 from 8am-5pm in Geneva.
+Both classes are held in Geneva.
 Students should bring lunch, snack and drinks for themselves as well as sunscreen.
 They are expected to dress appropriately (according to school dress codes) with closed toe shoes.
 Cars should have a full tank of gas prior to arriving for class.

-- NO PHONE CALLS will be accepted.
+- NO PHONE CALLS for seat reservations will be accepted.